 Tuition and Fees:

 - OTC will not charge tuition or fees for courses taken at the Host institution.
-The student is personally responsible for all charges assessed by the Host school and all payment arrangements with the Host school, regardless if the course is completed.
+The student is personally responsible for all charges assessed by the Host school and all payment arrangements with the Host school, regardless of whether the student completes the course.

 Application of Financial Aid:

 - Financial Aid eligibility, including the return of funds, will be monitored by OTC.
-Aid will be applied to OTC fees and the balance will be electronically transferred to the student’s SmartCard.
+This will be applied to OTC fees and the balance will be electronically transferred to the student’s SmartCard.

 Satisfactory Academic Progress (SAP):